Lyberta/Singularity/Operating System/Implementation Plan.md

 People already have web browsers installed on their computing devices.
 We can ease the migration to ActivityOS by offering it as an app on the Web.

+## Phases

+One can envision the development in phases.
+And it makes to brainstorm for both ends.

+### Final phase

+In this phase the system knows the user even better than the user themselves.
+It automatically figures out the needed activity and sets all the files in advance so the user is left with the absolute minium amount of work.
+99% of stuff is automated.

 ### Lazy tags

 Some automatic tags are too expensive to compute every time the file is changed.
 Hence, it makes sense to store a flag on file modification that tag value has to be freshly computed next time it is queried.
 Then there can be a command similar to [`sync`](https://linux.die.net/man/8/sync) to force recomputation of all lazy tags.